Prefer to watch? Check out the video here:

 And by writing down your own micro-step, you’ve entered it into your brain to take action on that meaningful activity…

-Even if it’s the most small and minute micro-step, by fully committing to taking action on it, you’ll be able to build on a positive momentum loop and continue this every single day.
+Even if it’s the smallest and minute micro-step, by fully committing to taking action on it, you’ll be able to build on a positive momentum loop and continue this every single day.

 There’s great power in micro-steps, so make yours count.

-Which morning routine idea will you include at the start of your day?
+Which of these morning routine ideas will you include at the start of your day?
 Which is the most impactful?
+Which morning routine ideas do you practice daily?

 Incremental micro-step + consistency are absolutely key in making the most progress toward building your ideal retirement lifestyle in the long-term… and your morning routine is an ideal time to dedicate to your most exciting retirement lifestyle goals.